[Japanese][English]

 Tips, trouble shooting

 [1] HDS creates two frames from Red and blue CCD with one exposures.
 So, you have to create two calibration file sets in your preparation phase for both color reduction.
-If you want to reduce your data simultaneously (Maybe you want to do it during your observation.), you can use tasks "hdsql1", "hdsql2" and "hdsql3" in ANA, which has just same function of "hdsql".
-So, in ANA, you can use "hdsql" for Red CCD reduction and "hdsql1" for Blue CCD's for example.
+If you want to reduce your data simultaneously (Maybe you want to do it during your observation.), you can use tasks "hdsql1", "hdsql2" and "hdsql3" in sumda, which has just same function of "hdsql".
+So, in sumda, you can use "hdsql" for Red CCD reduction and "hdsql1" for Blue CCD's for example.

 [2] You can stop you reduction at any voluntary points.
 If you want to restart you reduction process, please input "XX_in" for your restarting inputs.